HakanAcundas/GridSeek/README.md

 			command->execute();
 ```

-We can handle all commands (including input commands and other commands) with only one if condition.
+Can handle all commands (including input commands and other commands) with only one if condition.